 In other words – it’s big!
 Come in and see our for yourself.
 Walk through the jail cell that held infamous bushranger, Jimmy Governor or read about the trials of Isabella Mary Kelly – the inspiration for Di Morrissey’s book “the Valley”.

 Our friendly and knowledgeable volunteers are available to assist with your enquiries.

 When to Visit

-Our Archives and Research Center is open on Tuesdays with research and collections volunteers available for your enquiries.
+Our Archives and Research Center is open on Tuesdays with research and collections volunteers available for your inquiries.